johnandrea/draw-bowtie-plus/README.md

 --dates

 Include birth and death dates with names.
+Default is no dates.

 --reverse-arrows

 Reverse the order of the arrows between parents and children.
+Default is from parents to children.

 --orientation=direction